MahmoudShawkyy/MahmoudShawkyy/README.md

 ## Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I am Mahmoud Shawky, An Engineering Student at CSED at Mansoura University , I am intersted in Competitive Programming, Data Science and Open Source Projects .
+I am Mahmoud Shawky, An Engineering Student (CSED lvl 100) at Mansoura University , I am intersted in Competitive Programming, Data Science and Open Source Projects .

-In addition to coding, I like Playing Chess, watching movies and series and watching soccer matches

 That's pretty much all there is to it 😃.